dortania/OpenCore-Install-Guide/find-hardware.md

 ::: details SMBus

-These will show up as a straight PCI device such as `Synaptics SMBus Driver` or `ELAN SMBus Driver`
+These will show up as a straight PCI device such as `Synaptics SMBus Driver` or `ELAN SMBus Driver`.

-* Synaptics devices will show up under both PS2 under `Synaptics PS2 device`/`Synaptics Pointing Device` and PCI as `Synaptics SMBus Driver`
+* Synaptics devices will show up under both PS2 under `Synaptics PS2 device`/`Synaptics Pointing Device` and PCI as `Synaptics SMBus Driver`.

 ![](./images/finding-hardware-md/Windows-SMBus-Device.png)